 How NYRR Stepped In

-Over the last two years, NYRR has contributed $2million to help fund the design and construction of playgrounds at five school campuses: CS 154M in Harlem, Manhattan; PS 120 in Flushing, Queens; the Piagentini and Jones Educational Complex, which houses three schools on a shared campus in the Throggs Neck neighborhood of the Bronx (PS 392, IS 467, and IS 371); PS 581 in East Flatbush, Brooklyn; MS 227 in East Elmhurst, Queens, PS 32 in Great Kills, Staten Island; and PS 377 in Bushwick, Brooklyn.
+Since 2016, NYRR has contributed over $2 million to help fund the design and construction of playgrounds at five school campuses: CS 154M in Harlem, Manhattan; PS 120 in Flushing, Queens; the Piagentini and Jones Educational Complex, which houses three schools on a shared campus in the Throggs Neck neighborhood of the Bronx (PS 392, IS 467, and IS 371); PS 581 in East Flatbush, Brooklyn; MS 227 in East Elmhurst, Queens, PS 32 in Great Kills, Staten Island; and PS 377 in Bushwick, Brooklyn.
 And we’re just getting started.

 Parks for Kids, Designed by Kids